 Organ 431.
 ORGAN LITERATURE AND ACCOMPANIMENT.
 Designed for organ majors.
 The major organ works written in every historical period are heard and studied by means of records.
 Pipe organ stops are studied.
 Some assignment for accompanying a choir is given the student.
 Prerequisite: Two years of college organ.

 1 hour

 PIANO

-Piano 011.
+Piano 011, 021, 031, 041.
 PREPARATORY PIANO.
-Private instruction for persons with no previous piano training.
-Piano 111 may be substituted for this course.
+Successive semesters of private piano instruction for persons with no previous piano training.
+Equivalent amount of class piano may be substituted for the first two semesters.